An Update on Explaining Sitecore Geographic (GeoIP) Personalization Rules

 Our Certified Sitecore Experience Platform and Sitecore MVP’s specialize in helping you deliver seamless contextually personalized customer experiences.

-Join Sitecore MVP Ed Kapuscinski for his popular webinar Sitecore: Personalization for the Masses, on January 17th.
+Join Sitecore MVP Ed Kapuscinski for his popular webinar Getting a Quick Start on Sitecore Personalization, on April 25th.
 Learn the hurdles and best practices for personal Sitecore implementation.

 Get Help from Our Experts